 - Green Card Issued – Green card is mailed to home address within 2 to 4 weeks after arriving in the U.S.

-Currently, as of 2017, the average timeline from the initial application to the time the visa is granted is between 6 and 7 months.
+Prior to 2018, this timeline was much faster.
+Due to the new administration’s immigration focus, the timelines for all visa types have been extended greatly.
+Currently, as of 2018, the average timeline from the initial application to the time the visa is granted is between 7 and 10 months.
 The time can be shorter or longer depending on your situation.

 Some of the factors that can affect your timeline are: